peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 Figure\ \ref{fig:diminishing-gain} demonstrates $\tau_k$
 for a particular choice of parameters.
-We can see that considering improvement in the total model run time is important when deciding the lenght of the intermittence period, especially considering the detrimental effect intermittence might have the result accuracy.
+We can see that considering improvement in the total model run time is important when deciding the lenght of the intermittency period, especially considering the detrimental effect intermittency might have the result accuracy.